A Peek into Elementary Enrichments | January 2017

 In Latin, students focused their attention on Zeus, Hades, Pan, and Dionysus.
 This interesting combination of characters led to fascinating conversation among the students and sparked interest, which led to independent research.
 Students depicted these characters interacting with each other, and made pseudo-comics based on historic paintings and woodcuts.
 Alongside this research, students also completed word searches, crosswords, and word scrambles regarding the gods and goddesses.
 It is obvious through their works that the students are not only learning the facts about these historic figures, but also thoroughly understanding their roles between each other and in this ancient culture.

 In Music, the students celebrated their fantastic performance at the Christmas show with a party in Music class, it was a great party withy music and a bouncing castle from Jumpers Jungle.
 They sang along to some of their favorite songs, played freeze dance, and appreciated their peers as they played songs they have been practicing on the piano.
 Later in the month, they took a step back and practiced the fundamental skill of singing simple songs with emphasis on ascending and descending notes.
 The task of singing in front of their peers was occasionally unnerving, but with the help and support of the class, each student felt encouraged to participate.
+Is has been proven that musical therapy works really good for special education, here you can find job opportunities.
 Toward the end of the month, the students were very excited to rediscover the bucket drums in a more creative setting.
 They practiced rudimentary cadences, played “repeat the beat,” and bucket drum telephone.
-The students also took this opportunity to explore all the different sounds the buckets could make when set on their side, facing each other, etc. This exploratory setting allowed the students to revisit an instrument they truly enjoyed playing, but in a way that was driven by their own curiosity.
+The students also took this opportunity to explore all the different sounds the buckets could make when set on their side, facing each other, etc. This exploratory setting allowed the students to revisit an instrument they truly enjoyed playing, but in a way that was driven by their own curiosity. special education teachers